Drake–Kendrick Lamar feud

-Canadian rapper Drake and American rapper Kendrick Lamar have been involved in a rap feud since 2013, when Drake responded to Lamar's verse on the Big Sean song "Control".
-It escalated in 2024 with Lamar's lyrics in the song "Like That".
+The Canadian rapper Drake and the American rapper Kendrick Lamar have been involved in a highly publicized rivalry since 2013, when Drake responded to Lamar's verse on the Big Sean song "Control".
+In 2024, their feud escalated to a series of diss and answer tracks following the release of "Like That" by Lamar, Future and Metro Boomin, in which Lamar insults Drake.
+The feud has been the subject of extensive media coverage, and music journalists consider it one of the largest in hip-hop history.